-Prorated subscriptions are still available for Summer shares.
-Payment plans are available to help make it easy to pay for your subscription.
+Prorated subscriptions are always available if the season has begun, and payment plans are available to help make it easy to pay for your subscription.

 Winter Vegetable Shares